Note

 End-to-end TLS encryption

-End-to-end (E2E) TLS encryption ensures that front-end to worker communication within Azure App Service is encrypted by using TLS.
-Without this feature, while incoming HTTPS requests are encrypted to the front ends, the traffic from front ends to workers running the application workloads would travel unencrypted inside Azure’s infrastructure.
+End-to-end (E2E) TLS encryption ensures that front-end-to-worker communication within App Service is encrypted via TLS.
+Without this feature, although incoming HTTPS requests are encrypted to the front ends, the traffic from front ends to workers running the application workloads travels unencrypted inside the Azure infrastructure.

 E2E TLS helps ensure full encryption of traffic between: